-The M.S. in Business Analytics program is designed to put students at the intersection of business and analytics by teaching both essential and emerging analytics techniques as well as crucial business fundamentals.
-The applied, project-based learning enables students to work within real-world scenarios and data and learn how to communicate insights.
+Offered in partnership by the UVA Darden School of Business and the McIntire School of Commerce, the M.S. in Business Analytics program is designed to put working professionals at the intersection of business and analytics.
+The applied, project-based learning enables students to build their analytics and business skills within real-world scenarios and data and learn how to communicate insights.

 Applied, project-based learning — often in teams